 How Small Business Owners Save on Taxes

 By forming your own business, you may be able to lower your taxable income.
 Plus, you gain the flexibility to decide exactly how you want to file your tax return.
-In addition to be taxed as an S Corp., an LLC can choose to file as a sole proprietor or partnership to continue claiming your earnings as an individual or you can petition to file as a corporation for even more options.
+In addition to being taxed as an S Corp., a Limited Liability Company (LLC) can choose to file as a sole proprietor or partnership to continue claiming your earnings as an individual or you can petition to file as a corporation for even more options.

 - Potential tax savings based on your income bracket.
 Corporations are taxed at different rates than individuals.